ninamutty/backbone-review/README.md

 If this process sounds familiar, it's because it's basically the same as having a gem file in rails and running *'bundle install'*.

-- **Webpack**  Webpack lets us have a local webserver to run our app, translate our latest JavaScript syntax to something the browser can understand with **babel** and bundle our dependencies together.
+- **Webpack**  Webpack lets us have a local webserver to run our app, translate our latest JavaScript syntax to something the browser can understand with **babel** and bundle our dependencies together into a single JavaScript file.

-- **Underscore** When you see an `_.` you're dealing with an underscore template.
+- **Underscore** When you see an `_.` you're dealing with an underscore function.
 Underscore provides a bunch or useful functions to use with Backbone, but we'll mainly focus on templating.

 - **JQuery** Anytime you see that money sign, you're working with a Jquery object.
 That Jquery object is set by referring to a CSS selector for example $('body') to select the body element of the DOM.